Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Experiments

 \textbf{Evaluation.} We train the regression and classification models on the source kernels.
 We want to mimic the domain transfer situation of having scarce but representative labeled data on the target kernels, so we use 50 data points per kernel to fine-tune our regression model, and roughly the same ratio of data points, 265 samples per kernel, to fine-tune the classification model.
 To select representative data points, we use K-means based on the graph representation.
-As introduced in the preliminary, we conduct both offline and online evaluations.
-In offline evaluation, we calculate the fine-tuned model's mean squared error (MSE) on the left-out data points in the target kernels.
+We conduct both offline and online evaluations.
+In offline evaluation, we calculate the fine-tuned regression model's mean squared error (MSE) on the left-out data points in the target kernels for each regression objective and sum up the five objectives' MSE.
 In the online evaluation, we use the DFS search used in previous studies~\cite{gnn-dse,harp} to search for pragma designs.
-We limit our search range to 75,000 pragma designs and the time of an hour, since it typically takes about an hour to traverse 75,000 designs.
-We use the fine-tuned classification model to predict the validity and the fine-tuned regression model to predict the FPGA's latency and resource utilization.
-From designs that are predicted to be valid and satisfy resource constraints, we choose the top 10 designs with the lowest predicted latencies.
-We run HLS for them and pick up the best valid design that has the lowest latency.
-Since we have used the dataset to fine-tune, we pick the best design from the selected top-10 designs and the dataset, and calculate its speedup compared to the best design in the dataset.
-We run the offline evaluation five times and the online evaluation three times, then report the mean results.
+We limit our search range to 75,000 pragma designs, since it typically takes an hour.
+We use the fine-tuned classification model to predict the validity, and we use the fine-tuned regression model to predict the latency and resource utilization.
+From designs that are predicted to be valid and satisfy resource constraints, we choose the top 10 designs with the lowest predicted latencies to run HLS.
+We report the best design from the selected top-10 and the training dataset of the target kernels during fine-tuning, since these are all labeled data points, and we calculate its speedup compared to the best design in the dataset.
+We run the offline evaluation five times and the online evaluation three times, then we report the mean results.